qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/document.rst

 ....................................

-If you like to help translating an existing QGIS manual into a your language please assign to the :ref:`qgis-community-team mailing list <mailinglist-translation>` and ask who is already working on that language to coordinate and collaborate.
+If you like to help translating an existing QGIS manual into a your language please assign to the :ref:`qgis-community-team mailing list <mailinglist-translation-docs>` and ask who is already working on that language to coordinate and collaborate.

-.. _howto-translate-gui:
+.. _howto-translate-docs:

 HOWTO translate
 ...............